 Kafka producer metrics

-Kafka producers are independent processes which push messages to broker topics for consumption.
-Should producers fail, consumers will be left without new messages.
+Kafka producers are independent processes that push records to broker topics for consumption.
+If producers fail, consumers will be left without new records.
 Below are some of the most useful producer metrics to monitor to ensure a steady stream of incoming data.

 Metric to watch: Compression rate